Published by Angie. Last Updated on November 15, 2022.

 The good news is that Morcilla gets so much right about the Spanish tapas bar experience that if you've ever been to Spain, you'll be giddy with delight and if you haven't, you will want to hop on a plane immediately.

 Let's start with the atmosphere and experience.
-The first thing you'll notice when you walk in will likely be the stunning bar.
-Behind a glass case on the bar you'll see lots of the different pintxos on offer, and hanging from the high ceiling are about a dozen cured ham legs.
-These two things are so quintessentially Spanish and set the mood for the whole dining experience.
+The first thing you'll notice when you walk in will likely be the stunning bar complete with cured ham legs hanging from the ceiling- something so delightfully Spanish that really helps set the mood for the whole dining experience.

 Get the Full Experience By Trying a Little of Everything

 The expansive menu offers lots of different categories including montaditos, croquetas, plates, and platters.
 The menu could be a little intimidating if you've never had tapas before, but our waitress was helpful in explaining how the menu was structured and the portion sizes for each item.

 We ordered a little bit of everything, which is my absolute favorite way to eat out.
 We started with a few montaditos, including the Spanish mackerel and beef tartare which were served on top of small slices of bread.